Ronald Coase: Biography

 Nearing his 100th birthday, Coase was working on a book concerning the rise of the economies of China and Vietnam.
 In an interview, Coase explained the mission of the Coase China Society and his vision of economics and the part to be played by Chinese economists.
 This became "How China Became Capitalist" (2012) co-authored with Ning Wang.
 Coase was honoured and received an honorary doctorate from the university at Buffalo Department of Economics in May 2012.

-Coase married Marion Ruth Hartung of Chicago, Illinois in Willesden, England, 7 August 1937.
-Although they were unable to have children, they were married 75 years until her death in 2012, making him one of the longest-married Nobel Prize laureates.
+Coase married Marian Ruth Hartung of Chicago, Illinois in Willesden, England, 7 August 1937.
+Although they were unable to have children, they were married 75 years until her death on 17 October 2012, making him one of the longest-married Nobel Prize laureates.
 Coase himself died in Chicago on 2 September 2013, at the age of 102.
-His wife had died on 17 October 2012.
+Both are buried at Graceland Cemetery in Chicago.

 He was praised across the political spectrum, with Slate calling him "one of the most distinguished economists in the world" and Forbes calling him "the greatest of the many great University of Chicago economists".
 The Washington Post called his work over eight decades "impossible to summarize" while recommending five of his papers to read.

-An important point is that his only student is Steven N. S. Cheung, and both works should be read together.
-Coase said or wrote once (ref and quote: TBA) that Steven Cheung is the only one who understands his work (for more information, see and translate the French version of this page).